-As David Forbes, S.A.S.C., one of SA's top television director/cameramen, he has won a string of awards, from Cannes and London, to local Loeries, SAFTTAs and Visible Spectrum Awards and nominations.
+As David Forbes, S.A.S.C.
+(Ret), one of SA's top TV director/cameramen, he has won a string of awards, from Cannes and London, to local Loeries, SAFTTAs and Visible Spectrum Awards and nominations.
 David thrives on high-energy projects requiring creativity, speed, commitment, and economy.

 He is also a Wits Business School graduate, a qualified Advanced Open Water scuba diver and his aerial filming logbook is more than 100 hours.